 AHVMA sends out a Call for Papers to all AHVMA members each summer for the following year’s meeting.
 Specifics about what our Conference Committee seeks in a paper appear below.

-What is the deadline for submitting proposals for the 2017 meeting?
+What is the deadline for submitting proposals?

 How do I get on a list to be notified about future Calls for Papers?

 If you are an AHVMA member, you’re on the list!
 The Call for Papers will come to you via e-mail, providing that you have given the AHVMA office a valid e-mail address.
 If you are not sure that AHVMA has a valid e-mail address for you, first check that AHVMA messages are not being blocked by your spam filters, otherwise contact the office.

 Who chooses the conference speakers and approved titles?

 The AHVMA Conference Committee carefully reviews all proposals received and develops a program for each Conference during the fall of the previous year.
 The Board of Directors of the AHVMA mandates the number of hours and tracks for each Conference, as well as the required number of hours that the Conference Committee must accept to facilitate meeting the CE requirements of most AHVMA members.